chaina9114-a11y/projet-python-1/README.md

 # Projet-python-1
-On a crée un trading journal avec streamlit.
+On a crée un trading journal.

 # Trading Journal